• Skip to main content

 Common Mistakes:

-• Counting neighbors instead of counting cells with neighbors
+• Counting neighbors instead of cells

 Problem: